edbertw/Grade-Your-IELTS/README.md

 ## 🙏 Acknowledgements

 - [HuggingFace Transformers](https://huggingface.co/) for pre-trained models
-- [Dash by Plotly](https://dash.plotly.com/) for the web framework
+- [Dash by Plotly](https://dash.plotly.com/) and [Streamlit](https://streamlit.io/) for the web framework
-- The open-source community for sample datasets and inspiration
+- The open-source Kaggle community for sample datasets and inspiration

 ---